 She graduated from Panthéon-Sorbonne University with a Master’s in Visual Arts and Art History (2011) and pursued her studies at New York University (2012) supported by an excellence grant.
 In 2020, she obtained a PhD with honor in the department of Artistic Studies and Practices at the University of Quebec, Montreal .

-She received financial support from the Conseil des Arts et des Lettres du Québec (CALQ) and the Canadian Council for the Arts (CAC).
+She received several times financial support from the Conseil des Arts et des Lettres du Québec (CALQ) and the Canadian Council for the Arts (CAC).
 She was also finalist of the Prix Pierre-Ayot (AGAC – city of Montreal) in 2022.

 Currently, she is teaching photography at Université du Québec à Montréal (UQÀM).